NextGenRF-Design-Inc/bytepipe_sdk/hardware/hdk/Overview/Overview.md

 # LNA

-The HDK includes a low noise amplifier connected to RX1A and RX2A.
+The HDK includes an LNA connected to RX1A and RX2A.
 Currently IIO-Oscilloscope does not support the enabling of the LNAs.
 By default the LNAs are powered down resulting in roughly 20dB of insertion loss.
-The LNAs can be enabled by apply a jumper between the LNA enable pin and 1.8V from the HDK J22 and J23.
+The LNAs can be enabled by applying a jumper between the LNA enable pin and 1.8V from the HDK J22 and J23.

 |  LNA Enable Pin  | Receive Port  | Connector |Description                              |
 |------------------|---------------|-----------|-----------------------------------------|